 Nominated Supervisor: A person who is a Certified Supervisor and has been nominated by the Approved Provider of the service under Part 3 (56) of the Act to be the Nominated Supervisor of that service, and who has consented to that nomination.
 The Nominated Supervisor has day-to-day responsibility for the service in accordance with the National Regulations.
 All services must have a Nominated Supervisor.
+All Nominated Supervisors employed by TCC will have approved Child protection training and they have signed an agreement to be TCC's Nominated supervisors which is located in TCC's DET folder Law 161.

 Responsible Peron's: An educator approved as being a Responsible person's (in accordance with the National Regulations) who may consent to being placed in day-to-day charge of the education and care service.
 The designation must be made by the Approved Provider or the Nominated Supervisor and accepted in writing by signing TCC's Responsible Peron's form.
 A Responsible Persons may be placed in day-to-day charge of a service does not have the same responsibilities under the National Law as the Nominated Supervisor.
-Applications for Responsible Person's are done by TCC's Nominated Supervisors
+Applications for Responsible Persons are done by TCC's Nominated Supervisors and TCC will ensure all responsible persons have child protection training and this updated annually.